reduxjs/redux/docs/advanced/AsyncActions.md

 * **An action informing the reducers that the request failed.**

   The reducers may handle this action by resetting `isFetching`.
-Maybe, some reducers will also want to store the error message so the UI can display it.
+Additionally, some reducers may want to store the error message so the UI can display it.

 You may use a dedicated `status` field in your actions: